 Parking

-As mentioned above, parking is not easy downtown.
-If you drive a little further down rue de Nesmond, you will find a few paid parking spaces in front of the Bayeux Hospital Center.
-Please note that the streets adjacent to the Bayeux Tapestry Museum do not allow parking as you can see below.
+As mentioned above, parking is not easy in the town center.
+If you drive a little further down the rue de Nesmond, you’ll find a few paid parking spaces in front of the Centre hospitalier de Bayeux.
+Please note that the streets adjacent to the Musée de la Tapisserie de Bayeux do not allow parking, as you can see below.

 Schedules and rates